-It took me a while to get over this.
+It took me a long time to get over this.
 Certainly, getting the money back helped enormously.
-I lost large amounts in the other two situations and did not get any of it back.
+I lost large amounts in the other two situations, as well and did not get any of it back.

 I’ll save those stories for another time.
 Or maybe I’ll just let them stay buried.
 We’ll see.

 Any of you have any horror stories you wish to share?
 If the mood strikes you, please let us know in the comments.

 Thanks again, to all who shared their gallery wall stories in the last post.
 That was a lot of fun and very helpful!